jamesdeanfraz-spec/venuesync/README.md

-# VenueSync - Music Venue Booking Platform
+# VenueSync - Music Ven

 VenueSync is a comprehensive B2B SaaS platform that connects artists with venue managers for live event bookings.
 Built with Next.js 14, Supabase, and modern web technologies.